ericjackson0/herpderpgawker/README.md

 5. Select the folder "Herp Derp Gawker Media".

 ####Note
-This was created mainly for Deadspin.
-Deadspin uses the new Kinja system and this converts the comments fine.
-On older Gawker Media sites (such as Gawker or Gizmodo), it simply replaces the entire comment section with herped derps.
+Now that Gawker Media sites all use the Kinja system (for now), this works pretty well.
+Sometimes, the comments don't get spaced out correctly.
+I'll look into this as time permits.

-#####Click on the herp derped comment to reveal the original, witty, super-funny comment.
+#####Hover over the herp derped comment to reveal the original comment.

 Any suggestions, complaints, comments, or ideas are welcome!
 Email me at ericjackson0 [at] gmail [dot] com, or find me on [Twitter](https://twitter.com/ericjackson0).